Triopsi-Hosting/code-standard/README.md

         phpcs --config-set installed_paths /path/to/thcs

-   **Pro-tip:** Alternatively, you can tell PHP_CodeSniffer the path to the WordPress standards by adding the following snippet to your custom ruleset:
+   **Pro-tip:** Alternatively, you can tell PHP_CodeSniffer the path to the Triopsi standards by adding the following snippet to your custom ruleset:
    ```xml
    <config name="installed_paths" value="/path/to/thcs" />
    ```